SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Experimental Setup

 \subsubsection{Fetal-II}

 We include a dataset of 23 \textit{clinical} fetal MRI time series from 14 subjects.
 Importantly, all subjects are Chiari-II fetuses, characterised by cerebral and spinal malformations \cite{kuhn_chiari_2023}.
 Further, these acquisitions use a gradient echo EPI sequence that is different from Fetal-I (TR=6.5s, TE=37ms, 2mm isotropic resolution).
-Volumes are preprocessed as before.
+Volumes are preprocessed as before (see Appendix~\ref{sec:app_segm} for more details on the skull stripping step).
 These scans (N=614) are only used for \textit{testing}, in order to evaluate the generalisation of our method.